populse/mia_processes/docs/html/_sources/documentation/bricks/stats/spm/EstimateModel.rst.txt

         ex. '/home/username/data/derived_data/ResMS.nii'

 - *residual_images* (a list of items which are a pathlike object or string representing a file, optional):
-    The individual error "Res_000k" images where k indexes the kth dynamic (fourth dimensional points of the fuctional).
+    The individual error "Res_000k" images where k indexes the kth dynamic (fourth dimensional points of the functional).
     These images are generated only if write_residuals is True.

     ::